 “Every stress leaves an indelible scar, and the organism pays for its survival after a stressful situation by becoming a little older.” – Hans Selye, 1907-1982.

-As Selye noted in his book The Stress of Life already in the 1950’s, stress can make us age faster.
-Multiple studies have documented by now the effects of stress, in particular adverse experiences in early life and chronic forms of stress, on health problems in later life, from weight-gain to an increased risk of heart disease, and to cancer and premature mortality.
+As Selye noted in his book The Stress of Life already in the 1950’s, stress can speed up the aging process.
+Multiple studies have documented by now the effects of stress, in particular adverse experiences in early life and chronic forms of stress, on health problems in later life, from weight-gain to an increased risk of mental health disorders, and to cancer and premature mortality.
 Although the word ‘aging’ is visualized with old age and elderly people, ‘biological aging’ is a life-long process that begins almost at conception.
 Research suggests that the effects of stress on biological aging can be observed already at birth.
 Importantly, the rate of aging is not universal, and stress in its various forms is a key factor in determining the speed of aging.